gibsontn/03-Match-3/README.md

 Citrus Splash is a simple Match-3 game where the player matches assorted citrus fruits for a minute straight, attempting to make as many matches as possible in order to collect ice cubes for an icy, refreshing drink.

 ## Implementation
-Shaders \n
+Shaders,
-Add sound effects
+Add sound effects,
-Add music
+Add music,
-Add a background to the game
+Add a background to the game,
-Animate the elements when they are selected
+Animate the elements when they are selected,
-Pieces turn into ice cubes when matched
+Pieces turn into ice cubes when matched,

 ## References